11 Steamy Idaho Hot Springs with Camping Nearby

 How to Pack and Prep for your Idaho Hot Springs Trip

 Pack a swimsuit and bring your own towel.
-If you’re going to a riverside spring or more primitive pool, bring water-friendly shoes to wear until you’re soaking (and during, if you feel like it) because the rocks can be slippery!
+If you’re going to a riverside spring or more primitive pool, bring -friendly shoes to wear until you’re soaking (and during, if you feel like it) because the rocks can be slippery!

 Summer is the most popular season to visit hot springs in Idaho, so be mindful of overcrowding (at public springs especially).
 If you do run into a crowd, be respectful about sharing the place with other visitors.